jpuentes421/Python-Basics-/README.md

 15. This is not how you usually provide the commands to the interpreter.
 Usually do this with files by creating a file with commands that we tell Python to execute.
-16. Type to quit the interactive python interpreter.
+16. Type to quit the Python REPL.
 ```bash
 quit()
 ```